clinically-au/kinde-jwt-authentication/README.md

 # Example of Integrating Kinde Authentication with an ASP.NET Core Web API Project and a React Client
 This is an example of integrating [Kinde Authentication](https://www.kinde.com) with an ASPNET Core Web API Project and a React Client.
 The example demonstrates how to set up a Web API project and a React client with Kinde to provide the authentication.

-First of all, create both a M2M application and a Front End application in Kinde.
+First of all, a Front End application in Kinde.
 Create an API, and give the Front End application access to the API.
+Also give the app access to the Kinde Management API.

 Note down the Client ID, Client Secrets, and API audience values for each.